 Hathor is a newer character in the continuity of the story of Xavian.
 I never drew nor thought about adding Hathor while in my undergraduate.
-It was not until I was in graduate school that I began to draw a female lion as a counterpart.
-Her character was nothing more a doodle and sketch.
+It was not until I was in graduate school that I drew a female lion as a counterpart.
+Her character was nothing more than a doodle and sketch.
 However, it was not until I received great feedback from classmates after showing them her concept art and backstory.
 They wanted me to continue developing her and have her as the second main character in the story.

 Drawing and creating Hathor’s design was easy and less frustrating than Xavian.
 This first reason, her character being relatively new.
 I did not try to keep clothing when drawing multiple versions because I was more willing to change her design than with Xavian.
 The second reason, Hathor is the antithesis to Xavian.
 Hathor’s design represents royalty, elegance, and female empowerment.
 If you are a DC fan, you may see that Hathor takes inspiration from one of my favorite DC comic book characters, Wonder Woman.
 Xavian represents me personally with his silly mash-up of clothes that do not necessarily make sense.
 That showcases his goofy and unpredictable nature.